Applies to Models: Wisenet WAVE Sync

 NOTE: For an explanation of NAT Traversal >Click Here<

 NOTE: For an explanation of what UDP Hole punching is >Click Here<

 - When the Server application starts, it reports all of its local addresses to the mediator.
 This is needed if the media server is installed on a machine with a public IP.

 - The Server connects to the relay and waits for incoming requests.

 - The Desktop client takes the following steps to connect to the media server:

 - If the Server can be found in a LAN using multicast, then the client establishes a direct TCP connection to that server.
 In this case, the mediator is not used.

-Otherwise, the client sends a connection request to the mediator.
+- Otherwise, the client sends a connect request to the mediator.

 - At the same time, the client tries to connect to the media server through a cloud relay service.